gerardroche/gerardroche.github.io/_posts/2023-05-25-monokai-free-a-sublime-text-color-scheme.md

 title: MonokaiFree - A Sublime Text color scheme
 ---

-[MonokaiFree](https://packagecontrol.io/packages/MonokaiFree) is an enhanced version of the Monokai color scheme that is bundled with Sublime Text.
-It's similar but better.
+[MonokaiFree](https://packagecontrol.io/packages/MonokaiFree) is an enhanced version of the Monokai color scheme bundled with Sublime Text.

 > PHP